i-dipanshu/E-commerce/README.md

-# My Framework for an ecommerce site
+# My Model for an ecommerce site